All Episodes

 Yeah.

-I went I had a 10-year win streak broken in the third year of the Trump administration.
+I had a 10-year win streak broken in the third year of the Trump administration.

 So it took Trump about two and a half years to finally give me a loss.

-Uh and I was undefeated for the entirety of Obama's term.
+And I was undefeated for the entirety of Obama's term.

-Um I I don't like to lose.
+I don't like to lose.

-What is the illegal deportation that you fight look like?
+So what does the illegal deportation that you fight look like?

-Oh, well, they don't have to do anything, they don't have to pull anything.
+Oh, well, they don't have to do anything.

-The government literally can just walk into court with no preparation with doing minimal work whatsoever.
+The government literally can just walk into court with no preparation, with doing minimal work whatsoever.

 And it's all being rubber stamped.

-Um, but I mean, that's my job.
+But I mean, that's my job.

-My job is to is to move the needle.
+My job is to move the needle.

 And so much of it is fact-based.